SkillsWorkflow/Documentation/SkillsWorkflow/docs/integrations/api.md

 ---
 id: api
 title: API
 sidebar_label: API
 sidebar_position: 1
 ---

+### Description

 API URLs:

 - API: https://integration-api-we.skillsworkflow.com/
 - Docs: https://integration-api-we.skillsworkflow.com/swagger/ui/index

 You can try the API directly from the documentation, or you can use other application (e.g. PostMan)

 To use the API you will need to send 3 Headers in the request, as required in the documentation: X-AppTenant, X-AppId and X-AppSecret